AnchoringAI/anchoring-ai/README.md

 ## Why Anchoring AI?

-Anchoring AI is the next-generation platform for teams to build, evaluate and host applications powered by language models.
+Anchoring AI is your gateway to effortless AI integration.
+Our open-source, no-code platform empowers teams to create, assess, share, and host applications powered by Large Language Models (LLMs), complete with rich component support.
+With Anchoring AI, managing access, controlling budgets, and running batch jobs is a breeze.
+We aim to be the destination of choice for transforming your team into an AI-centric powerhouse.

 We provide: